westonpace/lance/README.md

 ![](docs/lance_perf.png)

-## Why are you building yet another data format?!
+## Why are you building yet another table format?!

 The machine learning development cycle involves the steps: